PeterPerhac/booklog/README.md

 # Booklog (Readinglog rewrite)

-in theory the Postgres database could be created by simply running this simple command:
+in theory the Postgres database could be created by running this one command:

 ```bash
 docker-compose up &